Paraphraser/PiBuilder/README.md

 If you want Supervised Home Assistant to work, reliably, it really needs to be its own dedicated appliance.
 If you want IOTstack to work, reliably, it really needs to be kept well away from Supervised Home Assistant.
 If you want both Supervised Home Assistant and IOTstack, you really need two Raspberry Pis.

 ## <a name="changeLog"></a>Change Summary

+* 2022-11-03

+	- Adds check for firmware upgrade to [Script 01](#docScript01) plus `SKIP_EEPROM_UPGRADE` option to bypass the upgrade.
+See [All3DP tutorial](https://all3dp.com/2/raspberry-pi-4-firmware-update-tutorial/) for background.
+	- Changes definition of `SKIP_FULL_UPGRADE` as follows:

+		- if `false`, performs `sudo apt full-upgrade -y`;
+		- if a value other than `false`, performs `sudo apt upgrade -y`
+		- unconditionally performs `sudo apt autoremove -y`

+	- Bump default version of docker-compose installed via script to v2.12.2.

 * 2022-10-11